MikingG/MikingG.github.io/index.md

 ## TitleGPT

 Description: This tool combines ChatGPT with a custom-built feedforward neural network to create highly engaging headlines.
 It blends ChatGPT's advanced language capabilities with targeted neural network algorithms, providing a succinct and effective solution for generating attention-grabbing titles in the digital content space.

+## Network Hotspot Detection and Prediction System

+Description: This project includes data crawling, cleaning, organization, basic analysis, and event graph construction, with hotspot prediction capabilities to aid in decision-making for public opinion regulation.
+Built using Python Django and Vue, the system integrates large language models, machine learning, and graph databases to aggregate and refine dispersed online data into structured, actionable insights.

 ## Selected Core Courses in SE and PL